jakerutter/thisGameOnNode/README.md

 ## Current Status

-Once again deciding where I want to host this game.
-Previously had it operational in Azure, but the cost was prohibitive for a for-fun project.
+Working on this project once again.
+Currently working to fix errors when updating the visible and not-visible areas of the game board to each player as units are placed and moved about the map.

-Also working to have automated cypress tests for regression prevention and help speed up future development with data entry and feature testing.
+### Adding automated cypress tests
+These are for regression prevention and help speed up future development with data entry and feature testing.
+Next step on this front is to add stubs that mock a second user logging on and entering a game with the initial user.
+End goal is to test a game end to end with cypress tests.

+### Chrome Node.js debugger
+This has been a very handy tool in debugging this application.

 ### Acknowledgments